 How To Make a DIY Double Sided Dog Bandana [SEWING PATTERN]

 Do you love to accessorize your dog with bandanas?
-Given my love of style and my dog, I was actually pretty reluctant to dress Lucy up in cute things.
-It wasn’t until my old dog Lola got to be a senior lady and needed a sweater and booties to keep her warm on winter walks that I finally accepted that dressing your dog up is fun!
+When I had my first dog over 20 years ago, I was reluctant to dress them up in cute things.
+It wasn’t until my previous dog Lola got to be a senior lady and needed a sweater and booties to keep her warm on winter walks that I finally accepted that dressing your dog up is fun!

-It’s a great DIY project to start off with if you’re new to sewing doggy fashions.
+Making your own doggy bandanas is a great beginner DIY project to start off with if you’re new to sewing doggy fashions.
 Plus, there’s no limit to how many dog bandanas you can make!
 Swap them out for different events, holidays and days of the week.

 DIY sewing tutorial for double sided dog bandana pattern